jsdclxvi/Reforestation/README.md

-## Egyptians claimed to invent the guitar, but they were such lyres.﻿
+## Why didn’t the orange win the race?
+It ran out of juice.